 Outside British India, but often included within the sphere of the presidencies/provinces, are the hundreds of protectorates or 'princely states'.
 These are indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others are either collected into agencies - which may in turn contain other smaller agencies - or fall under the sway of the provinces.

 Indian nationalist Mahatma Gandhi persuades the Indian National Congress to pursue non-cooperation in a nation-wide protest after the failure of the Khilafat Movement.
 For two years, many Indians peacefully refuse to work in offices, factories, police, or government services and boycott public transportation and British-manufactured goods.
 The movement is a shock to the British and encourages Indian nationalism.

-The British mount their final expedition against the Dervish State of Mohammed Abdullah Hassan (who they nickname the 'Mad Mullah') in the south of British Somaliland.
-The King's African Rifles, the Somaliland Camel Corps, and 12 aircraft of the Royal Air Force defeat Hassan's Dervishes and capture their capital of Taleh.
-Hassan flees into the Ogaden, where he will die of influenza in December.
+In January 1920 the British mounted their final expedition against the Dervish State of Mohammed Abdullah Hassan (who they nickname the ‘Mad Mullah’) in the south of British Somaliland.
+The King’s African Rifles, the Somaliland Camel Corps, and 12 aircraft of the Royal Air Force defeated Hassan’s Dervishes and captured their capital of Taleh.
+Hassan fled into the Ogaden, where he would die of influenza in December.